 - Hand pain

 - Numbness, tingling and pins and needles in the hand

 What to do if you Have Wrist pain

 If you know what the cause of wrist pain is, then try applying an ice pack to the region regularly .
 If you do not know the cause and an ice pack has not worked, we would recommend seeing a Chiropractor at our clinic here in Omagh to see exactly what is going on at your wrist and to discuss what the best options are for you to get better.

-The Chiropractor at the OmaghChiropractic Clinic will be able to diagnose, treat and advise you on your problem.
+The Chiropractor at the OmaghChiropractic Clinic will be able to advise you on your problem.
 Their aim is to get your wrist functioning as best possible as soon as possible using manipulation, soft tissue techniques and a variety of progressed home and in clinic exercises, home advice and rehab plans.